 You must enter into a legally binding grant agreement with the Commonwealth.
-We will offer successful applicants a Commonwealth Standard Grant Agreement for this grant opportunity.
+We will offer successful applicants a Commonwealth Simple Grant Agreement for this grant opportunity.

-The Commonwealth Standard Grant Agreement has standard grant conditions that cannot be changed.
-Sample grant agreements are available on the GrantConnect and Community Grants Hub websites as part of the grant documentation.
+Each agreement has standard grant conditions that cannot be changed.
+Sample grant agreements are available on GrantConnect as part of the grant documentation.
 We will use a schedule to outline the specific grant requirements.

 We must execute a grant agreement with you before we can make any payments.
 We are not responsible for any of your expenditure until a grant agreement is executed.
+You must not start any program activities until a grant agreement is executed.

 Your grant agreement may have specific conditions determined by the assessment process or other considerations made by the decision maker.
-These will be identified in the agreement.
+These are identified in the agreement.

 We may manage the grant agreement through our Grant Recipient Portal.
 Accepting the agreement through the Grant Recipient Portal is the equivalent of signing a grant agreement.
 After you have accepted it, we will execute the agreement.
 Execute means both you and the Commonwealth have entered into the grant agreement.
-We will notify you when this happens and a copy of the executed agreement will be available through the portal.
+We will notify you when this happens, and a copy of the executed agreement will be available through the portal.
 The agreement will not become binding until it is executed.